vmstio/vmstio/docus/content/rules/abandoned.md

 title: Abandoned Accounts
 ---

+# Abandoned Accounts

-In order to keep the number of local spam accounts on vmst.io as low as possible, we have an review process for account creation on vmst.io that includes a number of manual and automated processes:
+In order to keep the number of junk accounts on vmst.io as low as possible, we have an review process for account creation that includes a number of manual and automated processes:

 - User e-mail verification
 - User hCaptcha verification